“Indexes for the Forsts”

 Printed Music & Sound Files

 The Village Music Project in the UK has transcribed all melodies and harmonies in the Buttrey Manuscript.
 We are extremely grateful to them for this tremendous effort.
-Their PDFs and abc files (to listen to), along with extensive notes on sources, changes and oddities can be found here.
+Their alphabetical listing, PDFs of the transcriptions and abc files (to listen to), along with extensive notes on sources, changes and oddities can be found here.
 Many, many thanks to the Village Music Project.

 A Group Effort